gaestu/fast_carver/planning/wip/golden_ewf.md

 The test suite currently uses in-memory raw byte arrays for testing.
 There is no real E01/EWF file tested, which means the EWF integration code path (using libewf) is only verified to compile, not to actually work.

+We also need a repeatable, data-driven way to build test images from **everything** under `tests/golden_image/samples/`.
+Adding new sample files must not require code changes.

 A "golden" EWF test image would provide:
 - Real E01 file parsing verification
 - Integration test for the full EWF code path